kennedn/tapo-onboarding/README.md

 # Tapo-Onboarding

+> For a deeper dive into the motivations and tribulations of this project, see the [blog post](https://kennedn.com/blog/tapo).

 Tools and notes for onboarding TP-Link Tapo cameras that use the v3 encryption method **without cloud dependency**.
 This repo contains:

 * Bash clients that perform the two-phase login, derive AES keys, build `securePassthrough` requests, and decrypt the responses.